-Cuisine • Europe is a cornucopia of diverse culinary styles and regional specialties; reflections of the history, climate, customs and geography of each place.
-Delve into homemade pastas, pizzas and gelatos in Italy and the famous cheeses and pastries of Holland.
-Enjoy fresh baguettes and croissants in France and sample raclette and chocolate fondue in Switzerland.
+Cuisine • Europe is a cornucopia of diverse culinary styles and regional specialties — reflections of the history, climate, customs, and geography of each place.
+Delve into homemade pasta, pizza, and gelato in Italy, and the famous cheeses and pastries of Holland.
+Enjoy fresh baguettes and croissants in France, and sample raclette and chocolate fondue in Switzerland.

-The Cultural Exploration Switzerland, Italy, France, Holland program is directed by Karen Phillips.
+The Cultural Exploration Switzerland, Italy, France, Holland program is directed by Annie Agnone.
 If you have questions, are interested in receiving more detailed information, or would like to talk further about the program or any of our high school summer programs abroad, please get in touch!

 How To Apply